TexasDigitalLibrary/Vireo/README.md

 ## Vireo 1.8 - What's New ##

-Vireo 1.8 is complete functional rewrite of Vireo.
-This new version is built on the Java Play! framework and is no longer based on the DSpace software platform.
+Vireo 1.8 is complete functional rewrite of Vireo!
+This new version is built on the Java Play framework and is no longer based on the DSpace software platform.

 ## Building and Deploying Vireo ##